New Years Resolutions 2021 – Top Ten Tips

-Can you believe it – the end of another year.
+Can you believe it – the end of another year, and a strange one.
 Time to make some time to prepare for next year to make it better.
 If we do what we did last year, chances are we will get what we got last year.
 Yeah, you heard it before, but seriously what are you going to do about it this year?
 Here are some suggestions to get you thinking about some potential New Year Resolutions.

 1. Plan – Take the time to write up a simple Business Plan before the year starts.
 What do you want to achieve?
 Why do you want to do it?
 What should be the end result?
 How can you do it?
 What are the steps ?
 Who needs to be involved?
 What will it cost in investment of finance and time?
 Set some targets for the year, months and weeks.
 Make sure the team is involved and understand where you are going.
 Have your sales person or team write up a list of who you want as customers next year and how will you engage with these people.

 Do a basic cash flow analysis, money in, money out, selling price, cost price, profit, margin, wastage etc. Set targets and review them.
-Check the finance every week and sleep well knowing you are on top of it.
-Book your accountant or financial adviser for one very focused hour and get their advice on how you can do better.
+Check the finance every week and sleep well, knowing you are on top of it.
+Book your accountant or financial adviser for one very focused hour/session and get their advice on how you can do better.

-3. Technology – It is 2020 NOT 1994 so get the right smartphone, laptop or other tools like useful apps to keep you current.
-Make sure your email is working well, syncing between your phone and computer, that your calendar is syncing, and your email signatures look sharp.
-You should have access to your cloud storage, CRM, accounts package and online banking and be able to access these on your smart phone.
+3. Technology – It is 2021 NOT 1994 so get the right smartphone, laptop or other tools like useful apps to keep you current.
+Make sure your email is working well, securely, syncing between your phone and computer, that your calendar is syncing, and your email signatures look sharp.
+You should have access to your cloud storage, CRM Client Relationship Management tool, accounts package and online banking and be able to access these on your smart phone.

-4. Read – Buy a few books, read one a month, preferably one a week, check out Youtube content or industry blogs.
+4. Read – Buy a few books, read one a month, preferably one a week or read industry blogs.
 Google the logical terms that relate to your industry or job.
-Use Audible or subscribe to useful industry or position related podcasts.
+Use Audible for audiobooks if you prefer audio or subscribe to useful industry or position related podcasts.
+Check out Youtube content if you prefer video content.
 Never stop learning or asking questions.
 Imagine attending a 60 year old GP who has not upskilled since college or an IT professional who does not stay informed.

-5. Web presence – Search for your name, then your company name, your product and product type or service, in Google and see what you get.
-This is what potential customers see, so manage your personal web presence, your own reputation and ensure that your website tells your story in a simple ‘easy to understand’ fashion.
+5. Web presence – Search for your name, then your company name, your product and product type or service, in Google, ( in an incognito window) and see what you get.
+This is what potential customers see, so do manage your personal web presence, your own reputation and ensure that your website tells your story in a simple ‘easy to understand’ fashion.
 Your GoogleMyBusiness entry should be up to date as should your LinkedIn profile.
 The same goes for your team members.
 Do they represent themselves and the company well.

 6. Talk – Get in touch with existing or past customers, ask them what they want from your company or product and how you can help them.
 Regular contact like this will give you valuable feedback and also a chance to be of more service to people who already know you.
 Continually improve how you communicate with the team and the customers – this is critical in every business.
 Find a mentor to talk to yourself or rather listen to and learn from other peoples experience.